mottaquikarim/nycda_lecture36_express-pratice/README.md

 1. All the npm modules you might need are already included in package.json.
 Begin by installing your requirements.
 2. In your `index.js`, create a simple Express server that generates a frontend from the `public/` directory.
 3. Your server should also expose **ONE** api endpoint - a GET request to `/api/info` which will return some text in json.
+4. Create a github repo and git commit, push your work.

 ## API docs